happyvalerine/grade-attendance-guardian/README.md

 We will still need to responsible on the security and scalability when using such tools in the market.

 The following content was generated using Lovable.dev.
-The platform offers 5 free credits for new users to explore its features
+The platform offers 5 free credits for new users to explore its features.
+Simply describe your ideas in the chat, and it will automatically generate a web app prototype for you.

 # Welcome to your Lovable project